jholiphant/Auditing-Glicko-2/README.md

 ### The model

 Skill is a latent variable we never observe directly.
-We model each game's outcome as a coarsening of a latent Gaussian *performance difference*:
+We model each game's outcome as a coarsening of a latent Gaussian performance difference:

 ```
 D_g = θ(white) − θ(black) + h + ε_g,     ε_g ~ N(0, 1)